venkatachalamlab/ZephIR/docs/Guide-ZephIR.md

 ZephIR can be used for a variety of applications and in a variety of ways.
 Use the example workflows as guidelines to create an ideal workflow for a particular application.

+You can also watch our [video tutorial](https://youtu.be/4O9aIftvoqM) going over the workflow with an example dataset.

 ## General

 A general workflow for using ZephIR to track keypoints in a new video.